Subaru-PFS/ics_xcuActor/docs/source/startup.rst

 Power connections
 -----------------

-The pie pan takes 24V and 48V power from the XXX rack.
+The pie pan takes 24V and 48V power from the rack.
 The P3 connector provides the protected 24V, which powers all but the motors, the cooler, the interlock board, and the turbo.